 Virtual Class Schedule

 Introducing our Studio Series Virtual Painting Classes with Aisling, a collection of virtual art classes that offer an engaging and captivating experience designed to elevate your painting practice.
 Whether you're a beginner or advanced painter, our Master Series is designed to elevate your skills.
 Our high-definition SLR camera brings the classes to life with exceptional image quality, offering wonderful technique and colour mixing demonstrations all from the comfort of your own home or studio.
 Dive into our virtual classes listed below.
 Please be advised that classes are recorded in the event that you can't make the class or want to refer to sections of the class after.
 The recordings are available to those who attended for easy access whenever needed.
 If you miss the first class please email me- you can still attend the second part by completing part 1 from the recording.
-You will receive a link to the video the following day.

 Happy Painting!!